Dönmeh: Antisemitism and alleged political entanglements

 Turkish antisemitism and the canards upon which it relies are centred on the Dönmeh.
 According to historian Marc David Baer, the phenomenon has deep roots in late-Ottoman history, and its legacy of conspiratorial accusations persisted throughout the history of the Turkish Republic and is kept alive there today.
 Modern antisemitism tends to present Jews as a ubiquitous, homogenous unit acting undercover via diverse global groups in pursuit of global political and economic control via secretive channels.
 As a crypto-Sabbatean sect, the Dönme always made an easy target for claims about secret, crypto-Jewish political control and social influence, whether charged with setting in motion political upheaval against the status quo, or accused of shaping an oppressive regime's grip on the status quo.
+The Dönme are often allegedly associated by conspiracy theorists with domestic agents working with foreign powers trying to contain Turkey's rise within the political narratives of the Sèvres Syndrome and Lausanne Syndrome.

 The Dönme history of Sabbatean theological and ritual secrecy grounded in Jewish tradition, coupled with public observance of Islam, make accusations of secret Jewish control convenient, according to Baer.
 "Secret Jew", then, takes on a double meaning of being both secretly Jewish and Jews who act secretively to exert control; their secret religious identity in the first place is compatible, for conspiracy theorists, with their secretive influence, especially when they cannot be distinguished from ordinary Turkish Muslims who reside everywhere, and, as Baer argues, when the modern antisemite sees the Jew as necessarily "everywhere".
 The Dönme's manoeuverings were said to have lain at the heart of the Young Turk Revolution and its overthrow of Sultan Abdul Hamid II, the dissolution of the Ottoman religious establishment, and the founding of a secular republic.
 Pro-sultan, religious Muslim political opponents painted these events as a global Jewish and Freemasonic plot carried out by Turkey's Dönme.

 Islamists put forward a conspiracy theory claiming Atatürk was a Dönme in order to defame him as they have been opposed his reforms, and they created many other conspiracy theories about him.
+There is one instance of Atatürk being confronted about his alleged Dönme ancestry, by one of his best friends, Nuri Conker.
+The event was narrated by Atatürk's butler Cemal Granda.
+It is " the only instance where we have a direct statement from Atatürk in response to such allegations".
+Atatürk gave the following reply:

+For me as well as some people want to say that I’m a Jew — because I was born in Salonica.
+But it must not be forgotten that Napoleon was an Italian from Corsica, yet he died a Frenchman and has passed into history as such.
+People have to serve the society in which they find themselves.